What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Hidden state as a state of thick slices of the past light cones of measurements

 The third argument, which also has its roots in the paper by \citet{shimony-local-beables}, is that rejecting Settings Independence amounts to abandoning ``in advance the whole enterprise of discovering the laws of nature by experimentation'' (cited from \citealt[p.~168]{shimony-naturalistic}).
 The issue of discovering physical laws is more relevant for the discussion of Settings Independence$_{C(\Sigma, \Sigma)}$ because we test hypotheses about such laws by preparing a system in some initial state and checking whether its evolution agrees with that prescribed by these hypothetical laws, so the full specification of a physical state (and not merely a coarse-grained one) becomes important.
-In order to learn about the laws of nature from such experiments, it has to be possible to measure any aspect of the final state of the system, no matter what its initial state is (and perhaps also our likelihood of measuring this particular aspect should not depend on the initial state, although this is less clear).
-If this condition were violated, then it could happen that for any initial state we cannot measure exactly those aspects of the final state which disagree with these hypothetical laws.
-However, as before, this requires only Settings Independence$_{t_P, 1, 2}$ and not Settings Independence$_{C(\Sigma, \Sigma)}$. \footnote{There are other problems with testing HVTs in this way; for example, for some such theories we might not be able to know the complete initial and final state of the system sufficiently well to test the predictions derived from the hypothetical laws.
+In order to learn about laws of nature from such experiments, it should be possible to measure any aspect of the final state of the system, no matter what its initial state is (and perhaps also our likelihood of measuring this particular aspect should not depend on the initial state).
+If this condition were violated, then it could happen that for any initial state we cannot measure exactly those aspects of the final state which disagree with our hypothetical laws, thereby making our tests unreliable.
+However, as before, testing laws requires only Settings Independence$_{\lambda_\text{system}}$ and not Settings Independence$_{C(\Sigma, \Sigma)}$. \footnote{There are other problems with testing HVTs in this way: for example, for some such theories we might not be able to know the complete initial and final state of the system sufficiently well to test the predictions derived from the hypothetical laws.
 However, this problem has nothing to do with Settings Independence.}